 — However… the Bourne formula stumbles, if only somewhat, in its middle chapter, Supremacy.
 Damon’s fight with Marton Csokas overdoses on shaky-cam, while the overarching narrative feels more like a setup for Ultimatum than a standalone project.

-—> All three films are RECOMMENDED, but I HIGHLY RECOMMEND Identity and Ultimatum.
+—> All three films are RECOMMENDED, but I HIGHLY RECOMMEND Ultimatum.

 ? … mystery surrounds the fate of David Webb, also known as Jason Bourne, the source behind the exposure of the Blackbriar program.
 It had been reported that David was shot and fell from a Manhattan rooftop into the East River ten stories below.
 However, after a three-day search, Webb’s body has yet to be found.